constantin-ungureanu-github/non-cdi-fx/Readme.md

-Fork from cd-fx with the purpose of not using injection.
+Fork from cdi-fx with the purpose of not using injection.

 # Usage: